 The Registered Nurse Entry pathway is for students who have current nurse registration in Australia or overseas.
 The course requires one year of full-time study or the equivalent part-time in the internal mode only.

 Applicants must provide documentary evidence of eligibility for registration (for example, a practising certificate) with a nurses’ registration authority in the country in which they originally registered.
-Professional experience placements are arranged for international students seeking registration with the Nursing and Midwifery Board of Australia.

 See also the Bachelor of Nursing (Post-registration) course rule.